JesusAcuna/Date_Fruit_Classification_Keras/README.md

 ---
 ## Structure of the repository

-The repository conatins the next files and folderrs:
+The repository contains the next files and folders:

 - `images`: folder with images to README.md